Progress report for FNC23-1380

 If asked for more information or a recommendation concerning what you examined in this project, what would you tell other farmers or ranchers?

-Make sure you know how to manually adjust the implements and consider what is possible for cutter bar height in your fields.
-These were the two biggest problems last year.
-If the cutter bar was lower, it would also not plug the corners of the Kermper head as much.
+We would also restate what we learned that led to a delay in the trial, make sure you know how to manually adjust the implements and consider what is possible for cutter bar height in your fields.
+These were the two biggest problems in our first years.